johndavemanuel/yts-movies/README.md

 ## Notes
 - Uncomment `cordova.js` script when building.
-- You need a torrent client to download the movie, the app only provides torrent file of the movie.
+- You need a torrent client to download, the app only provides torrent file of the movie.
+- The app show banner and full screen ads on start.